Manage hosted tile layers

 4. Click Select layer.

-In the panel that appears, you can search, browse, filter, and sort available layers to find your replacement tile layer.
+In the pane that appears, you can search, browse, filter, and sort available layers to find your replacement tile layer.
 You can also view the item details for each layer by clicking View details.

 5. When you locate the vector tile layer you want to use, click Select.